aashir21/aashir21/README.md

 ## 👋 Hi, I’m Aashir Siddiqui,
 - I am 21 years old, born and raised in Pakistan.
 Currently residing in the UK.
-- A year-long placement at IBM.
+- A year-long placement intern at IBM.
 - I am a Full Stack Developer working with React and Spring Boot.
 - I love computers and everything that revolves around them.